Are home-made homeopathic preparations cheap?

 Are they plain humbug?

-Recent research has detected formerly unproved sides to them.
-There is room for trust in home-made homepathic remedies, hope furnished by magnetic resonance research (Dr Karin Lenger).
-Besides, there is perhaps unconvincing research that confirms that homeopathy works for some ailments too.
+Recent research has detected formerly unproved sides to them by magnetic resonance research (Dr Karin Lenger).
+Besides, there is somewhat unconvincing research that tends toward a belief that homeopathy works for some ailments too.
 You may have to check for yourself, or try it yourself.
+Getting good evidence is a good thing.
 "The proof of the pudding is in the eating" in many ways.

 Do they work?